 Shari Thurow – Shari was the first person who made people think about “search engine friendly websites,” and has been designing sites since 1995.
 Today, she’s a frequent speaker at industry conferences and a regular contributor to Search Engine Land.
 Shari has been featured in many publications, including the New York Times, USA Today, Wired, and PC World.
 Her search usability site, Omni Marketing Interactive, offers fantastic resources.
 Shari is the author of Search Engine Visibility and co-author of Where Search Meets Web Usability.
 Follow Shari at @sharithurow.

-Dana Todd – Known for her creative hair color (currently a brilliant jewel tone purple), Dana has over 17 years experience in digital marketing and is appreciated for her intelligent, no-nonsense speaking style.
+Dana Todd Dana has over 20 years experience in digital marketing and is appreciated for her intelligent, no-nonsense speaking style.
 She’s also a past chairwoman for SEMPO after serving on their board.
 Dana has been featured in the Wall Street Journal, Business Week, and The Street.
 She’s currently CEO of Balodana.
 Follow Dana at @danatodd.

 Amanda Watlington – Amanda is one super-smart woman.
 Her impressive resume includes working with 3m, Sharp Electronics, Mercedes Benz and Washington Mutual.
 She’s also a prolific writer, and has authored scads of articles and two books including Business Blogs: A Practical Guide (co-authored with Bill Ives.)
 Her site, Searching for Profit, says it all – she’s helping companies build long-term profitable relationships with their clients.
 Follow Amanda at @amandaw.

 Jill Whalen – Jill and I started our SEO conference journey together and we were business partners for quite a few years (who remembers the RankWrite newsletter?)
 Jill was the CEO of High Rankings and started her SEO journey 1995.
 Today, she’s on a new journey and is owner of the site What Did You Do With Jill?